darkreader/darkreader/CONTRIBUTING.md

 In **Filter mode**, it is a common practice to invert elements on the page that are already dark.

+### Shortcuts for opening Dev Tools
+To quickly access the DarkReader developer tools, you can copy and paste its URL directly into your address bar:
+- For Firefox: `moz-extension://61cdf967-90af-41f4-be3d-80b84f6983b0/ui/devtools/index.html`
+- For Chrome: `chrome-extension://eimadpbcbfnmbkopoojfekhnkhdbieeh/ui/devtools/index.html`

+### Manually navigating to Dev Tools
+You can also open the developer tools through a multi-step process in the extension UI:

 - Open **Chrome Dev Tools** (`F12`) in Chrome or "Inspector" (`Ctrl+Shift+C`) in Firefox.
 - Click on **element picker** (top-left corner).
 It is enabled automatically in Firefox.
 - Pick an incorrectly inverted element.
 - Choose a **[selector](https://developer.mozilla.org/docs/Web/CSS/CSS_Selectors)** for that element or all similar elements (for example, if it has `class="icon small"`, the selector may look like `.icon`).
-- Click **Dark Reader icon**.
+- Click **Dark Reader icon** to open the extension popup window.
+- Switch to the **More** tab.
+- Click the **⛭ All settings** button at the bottom.
+- Switch to the **Advanced** section on the left.
-- Click **Open developer tools** (at the bottom of the Dark Reader popup).
+- Click the **🛠️ Dev tools** button at the bottom.
+- (Optional but helpful) Switch to the **Per Site Editor** tab at the bottom and type in the domain name you wish to update or add.
-- Edit or add a block containing the URL and selectors to invert.
+- Edit or add a block containing the URL and selectors to invert, using the [rules below](#editor--rule-syntax).
 - Click **Apply**.
 - Check how it looks both in **Light** and **Dark** mode.
 - If the **fix works** open **[dynamic-theme-fixes.config](https://github.com/darkreader/darkreader/blob/main/src/config/dynamic-theme-fixes.config) file** or **[inversion-fixes.config](https://github.com/darkreader/darkreader/blob/main/src/config/inversion-fixes.config) file**.